yiisoft/yii2/docs/guide/caching-data.md

 Some caching storage has size limitation.
 For example, memcache limits the maximum size of each entry to be 1MB.
 Therefore, if the size of a query result exceeds this limit, the caching will fail.

+## Cache Flushing <span id="cache-flushing">

+When you need to invalidate all the stored cache data, you can call [[yii\caching\Cache::flush()]].

+You can flush the cache from the console by calling `yii cache/flush` as well.
+ - `yii cache`: lists the available caches in application
+ - `yii cache/flush cache1 cache2`: flushes the cache components `cache1`, `cache2` (you can pass multiple component
+ names separated with space)
+ - `yii cache/flush-all`: flushes all cache components in the application

+> Info: Console application uses a separate configuration file by default.
+Ensure, that you have the same caching components in your web and console application configs to reach the proper effect.